They Marched into Sunlight: Individuals mentioned

-Television documentary
+Adaptations

 The 2005 documentary film Two Days in October is based on the book and aired as part of the PBS series American Experience, winning a Peabody Award.
 In the UK, it was broadcast by BBC Four as How Vietnam Was Lost as part of the channel's Storyville series.

+In 2011, a contemporary dance work inspired by the book, Into Sunlight was premiered at the University of Wisconsin–Madison.
+The performance was part of the larger Sunlight Project and Symposium series which included 9 other events.
+A documentary based on the dance work, Into Sunlight - The Film, was released in 2017.